 How to Apply and Fees

-A non-refundable application fee is required for your activity to be considered.
+Effective October 1, 2021, a $250 non-refundable application fee is required for your activity to be considered.
 Applications with payment form (if applicable) must be submitted at least 2-4 weeks in advance depending on the time of year.
 Complex uses or activities may need additional time, however, most applications will not be accepted more than one year before your event.
 Please review the following applications and determine which version suits your request.
 If you are unsure of which application to use, contact the permitting office.

 Open Monday through Friday, 8:00 am to 5:00 pm (MT)